kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

   - Condition name: `GracefulNodeShutdownInProgress` and `DrainInProgress` with reason `NodeShutdown` on a shutting-down Node.
 - [x] Other (treat as last resort)
-  - Details: `daemonset_controller_shutdown_suppressed_pod_creations_total`
+  - Details: `daemonset_controller_node_shutdown_suppression_total` increments
-    increments during a shutdown, and the create/reject/delete churn in the audit log or `kubectl get events` stops.
+    with `transition="enter"` when the shutdown begins and `transition="exit"` when the node recovers, and the create/reject/delete churn in the audit log or `kubectl get events` stops.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?